 Can multiple teachers from the same school apply?

-Yes, a school may submit more than one application.
+Yes, a school may submit multiple applications.

 Can a teacher apply for multiple grants?